-"Data Safety Monitoring Board (DSMB)" An independent data-monitoring committee established by the Sponsor to assess, at intervals, the progress of a clinical trial, the safety data, and the critical efficacy endpoints and to recommend to the Sponsor whether to continue, modify, or stop a trial.
+"Data Safety Monitoring Board (DSMB)" An independent data-monitoring committee established by the Sponsor to assess at intervals, the progress of a clinical trial, the safety data, and the critical efficacy endpoints and to recommend to the Sponsor whether to continue, modify, or stop a trial.

-"Date of Commencement" For the purpose of the Clinical Trial Certificate and Quarterly Progress Report Form, this is defined as the date when the clinical trial site shall start to enroll participants in the clinical trial.
+"Date of Commencement" For the purpose of the Clinical Trial Certificate and Quarterly Progress Report Form, this is defined as the date when the first participant is consented.